abougouffa/minemacs/docs/packages.md

 ## `me-tools`
 * `ssh-deploy`: A deployment plugin via Tramp for Emacs
 * `eat`: Emulate A Terminal, in a region, in a buffer and in Eshell
-* `app-launcher`: Launch system applications from Emacs
+* `xdg-launcher`: Launch system applications from Emacs
 * `docker`: Manage docker from Emacs
 * `devcontainer`: Rudimentary devcontainer support for Emacs
 * `journalctl-mode`: Major mode to view journalctl's output in Emacs